 People who are not eligible for Medicare will be encouraged to attend a general practice respiratory clinic or state or territory vaccination clinic to receive their vaccine — when it is their turn.

-Priority population groups have begun receiving the Pfizer vaccine.
-These groups include quarantine and frontline healthcare workers, and residents and workers at aged-care and disability facilities.
-The second dose of this vaccine will be given at least 21 days after the first dose.
+Priority population groups — as part of Phase 1a — include quarantine and frontline healthcare workers, and residents and workers at aged-care and disability facilities.

 Are COVID-19 vaccines safe?

 All vaccines are thoroughly tested for safety before they’re approved by the Government’s therapeutic regulatory body, the Therapeutic Goods Administration (TGA), for use in Australia.

 As part of the Australian Government’s Department of Health, the TGA is responsible for regulating all therapeutic goods, including prescription medicines, vaccines, sunscreens, vitamins and minerals, medical devices, blood and blood products.
 Testing involves carefully analysing clinical trial data, ingredients, manufacturing processes and other factors.

 Even after you receive a vaccine, it’s still monitored for safety.

 If you have any questions about vaccination, talk to your doctor, nurse or other healthcare professional.
 They can also give feedback to the TGA about any side effects — even if they’re minor.
 This will help the TGA oversee the safety of vaccines.
 In the unlikely event that a safety risk develops, the TGA will inform healthcare providers, the community and the Australian Government as soon as possible.

 How are vaccines approved in Australia?

 Before a COVID-19 vaccine becomes available in Australia, it must pass the rigorous approval processes of the Therapeutic Goods Administration (TGA).
 This includes the assessment of every ingredient in the vaccine for safety, quality and effectiveness.